FWDekker/fo4vr-modlist/README.md

 ## 3.1 Basic settings<a name="basic-settings"></a> <small><sup>[top ▲](#toc)</sup></small>
 1. **Steam**
    Go to the settings for Fallout 4 VR.
-   Go to `General` and disable `Enable the Steam Overlay while in-game`.
+   Go to "General" and disable "Enable the Steam Overlay while in-game".
    (If you cannot disable this option, you disabled it globally, which is fine too.)
 2. **Windows Explorer**
-   Navigate to `[fo4vr_dir]`, right-click `Fallout4VR.exe`, and click `Properties`.
+   Navigate to `[fo4vr_dir]`, right-click `Fallout4VR.exe`, and click "Properties".
-   Go to `Compatibility` and enable `Disable full-screen optimisations`.
+   Go to "Compatibility" and enable "Disable full-screen optimisations".
-3. While in-game in VR, in FO4VR's main menu, go to `Settings` and apply the following settings.
+3. While in-game in VR, in FO4VR's main menu, go to "Settings" and apply the following settings.
    1. _Gameplay_

       | Setting    | Value    |